salamanderrex/NotesInUCSD/cse230/IDE/atom.md

 cabal install hlint
 cabal install ghc-mod
 ```
-- happy is a dependency for hlni
+- `happy`  is a dependency for hlnit
-- hlint is a lint for haskell
+- `hlint` is a lint for haskell
-- ghc-mod is for a Atom package, install it , it is good for you
+- `ghc-mod` is for Atom package.
+Install it , it is good for you

 If cabal tells you cannot locate hlint, then `  cabal update `

-### if you want to stack, bad idea
+### If you want to use stack, bad idea
-If you want to use ` stack `, I recommend you just give up.  `stack` seems to have problem here.
-Of course, I know someone success use `stack` here.
-If you install the hlint success fully ,remembet to run atom in stack environment.
+If you want to use ` stack `, I recommend you just give up.  `stack` seems to have problems here.

+ I know someone success use `stack`(use homebrew to install) to install `hlint`.
+If you install the hlint in this way successfully ,remember to run atom in stack environment.
 ```
 stack exec atom .
 ```